tzutalin/dlib-android/README.md

 ###Notes:
 * If you would like to integrate NDK into Eclipse, please refer to [android-ndk-eclipse-setup](http://tzutalin.blogspot.tw/2015/08/android-ndk-eclipse-setup.html) or [Android developer](https://developer.android.com/ndk/guides/ndk-build.html)

+* TODO:
-* TODO: Some of examples are not able to build succesfully.
+		Some of examples are not able to build successfully.
-* Add dlib as a submodule
+		Add dlib as a submodule